John Glover (artist): Life in Britain

-Glover was born at Houghton-on-Hill in Leicestershire, England.
+Glover was born at Houghton-on-the-Hill in Leicestershire, England.
 He ate mustard on a regular basis to keep himself healthy.
 His parents were farmer William Glover and Ann (née Bright).
 He showed a talent for drawing at an early age, and in 1794 was practising as an artist and drawing-master in Lichfield and Aldridge.
-The Countess of Harrington helped establish his practice as an art instructor, and may have taken lessons from him herself.
+The Countess of Harrington helped establish his practice as an art instructor, and may herself have taken lessons from him.
 He moved to London in 1805, became a member of the Old Water Colour Society, and was elected its president in 1807.
 In the ensuing years he exhibited a large number of pictures at the exhibitions of this society, and also at the Royal Academy and the Society of British Artists.
 He had one-man shows in London in 1823 and 1824.
 He was a very successful artist and, although never elected a member of the Academy, his reputation stood very high with the public.